The holidays are fast approaching, and we’ve got 30 holiday recipes, new and old, savory and sweet.

 If you’re looking for socks to get knocked OFF, look no further than our classic and retro Baked Stuffed Lobster with Shrimp.
-Straight from the family recipe archives, this recipe was tested on hundreds of summer Holiday Inn tourists in the Catskills, circa 1979.
+Straight from the family recipe archives and restaurant roots, this recipe was approved by hundreds of summer tourists in the Catskills, circa 1979.
 We’re here to help you break down the lobsters and make sure no one skimps on the butter.

-One of my favorite Christmas traditions is the Feast of the Seven Fishes.
-There’s nothing I love more than the challenge of coming up with 7 different seafoods and pulling off those finicky cooking times for all of the food to arrive at the table at the same time hot and delicious.
+One of my favorite Christmas traditions is the Feast of the Seven Fishes (we even have a dedicated Feast of the Seven fishes recipe list!).
+There’s nothing I love more than the challenge of coming up with 7 different seafoods and coordinating finicky cooking times for all the food to arrive at the table at the same time, hot and delicious.
 This Spaghetti with Breadcrumbs and Anchovies is spectacularly easy, but just as wonderfully salty, cheesy, briny, and crunchy good.

-On the flip side, if you’re a traditionalist, go for our family’s take on prime rib roast.
+If you’re a traditionalist, go for our family’s take on prime rib roast.
 Because sometimes, nothing beats that thick slice of Whoville Christmas beast.
-We’ve taken all the years of experimentation and learning and consolidated it into one recipe that has all the intel you need.
+We’ve taken years of experimentation and learning and consolidated it into one recipe that has all the intel you need.

 If you’re looking for an easier option to pull off but are still craving beef, go for our Soy Butter Glazed Ribeye.
 It comes together quickly and the soy-butter glaze transforms your standard ribeye into something much more interesting.

 This is another recipe that is sure to have folks oohing and ahhing.
-It’s not a prime rib, it’s not a ham, it’s not a turkey, it’s PORCHETTA, and when you pull this thing out of the oven, thou shalt be dubbed *fancy* and your guests will be clamoring (hopefully not fighting, but I can’t make any guarantees when the whole family gets together) for that crispy pork skin.
+It’s not a prime rib, it’s not a ham, it’s not a turkey, it’s PORCHETTA, and when you pull this thing out of the oven, thou shalt be dubbed *fancy* and your guests will be clamoring (hopefully not fighting, but I can’t make any guarantees) for that crispy pork skin.